 Since many animals consume ticks, getting rid of ticks is simpler than you may imagine.

-Some animals that eat ticks are natural predators that depend on them for sustenance, while others only consume ticks because they have no other options.
+Some animals eat ticks because they are natural predators and depend on them for sustenance, while others only consume ticks because they have no other options.

 Let’s go on the list of animals that eat ticks